Frequently Asked Questions Concerning Electromyogram

 Why am I being sent for the EMG/NCS test?

 You may have various symptoms such as numbness, tingling, pain, weakness, and/or muscle cramping.
-The test is used to determine the cause or exact location of the nerve injury.
+The test is used to determine the cause or exact location of the nerve injury or muscle disease.

 Who performs the test?